mathinking/mathinking.github.io/_posts/2021-10-15-how-i-met-your-matlab.md

 After investing a considerable amount of time, I concluded that I could not solve this integral with the techniques that I had available.
 Could this be a non-integrable function?
 Why would our teacher give us non-solvable homework?
 Had I made a mistake while writing down the assignment from the blackboard?

 So, after being frustrated for a while, I thought I could maybe solve it numerically.
-Later, during my degree in Mathematics, I learned about Taylor series expansions, Laplace transforms, and other techniques that could help solve the definite integral.
+Years later, during my degree in Mathematics, I learned about Taylor series expansions, Laplace transforms, and other techniques that could help solve the definite integral.

 Back to my 16 years old, I went online and started looking into tools to help me answer this puzzle.
 I do not remember exactly how, but I ended up surfing [MathWorks.com](http://www.mathworks.com), a +500 people (at the time) company based in Natick, Massachusetts.
 They were the developers of a powerful programming language and software called MATLAB: